yuma-nishi/taws/doc/cmd-attester-go-design.md

 ## 1. Purpose
 This document defines the Go-side APIs and user-visible behavior for Web/CLI.
-The Go layer acts as the REE-side frontend: it accepts Web/CLI requests and calls C APIs in `attester/App`.
+The Go layer acts as the REE-side frontend: it accepts Web/CLI requests and calls C APIs in `App`.
 It also converts C API results into HTTP responses and user-facing messages.

 ## 2. Scope